 If your organization has a high volume of calls‚ the Twisted pair cable may not be sufficient.
 But‚ the Twisted pair cable is more than enough to handle moderate amounts of voice data.

-Alt – Choose the right network cable
+Alt – Choose the suitable network cable-Coaxial Cable Assemblies

 We hope you enjoyed getting to know a thing or two about coaxial cables and twisted pair cables.